Tommybroomhall/tax_footprint_calculator/README.md

 ## � Introduction

-The **UK Tax Footprint Calculator** is a comprehensive web application that reveals the hidden reality of your total tax contribution to the UK government.
+The **UK Tax Footprint Calculator** is a simple web application that reveals the hidden reality of your total tax contribution to the UK government.
 Unlike simple income tax calculators, this tool analyzes your complete tax footprint across **17+ different tax categories** including direct taxes (Income Tax, National Insurance) and indirect taxes (VAT, fuel duty, council tax, and more).

-Built with modern JavaScript and powered by real-time calculations, this tool demonstrates advanced frontend development skills including modular architecture, live data visualization, and complex financial calculations.
+Built with JavaScript and powered by real-time calculations, this tool demonstrates simple but quite advanced frontend development skills including modular architecture, live data visualization, and complex financial calculations being calculated on the fly in the browser.
 The application processes sensitive financial data entirely client-side, ensuring complete privacy while delivering professional-grade tax analysis.

 **Key Technologies:** Vanilla JavaScript (ES6+), Vite build system, Chart.js for data visualization, CSS3 with responsive design, and modular component architecture.